Joan Wallace-Benjamin: Biography

-Wallace-Benjamin is a trustee of Wellesley College and a member of the board of overseers for the Heller School for Social Policy and Management.
-Additionally she has been a corporation member of Northeastern University and a trustee of Pine Manor College.
-She graduated from Wellesley College with a BA in psychology and received her Ph.D. from the Heller School for Social Policy and Management at Brandeis University.
+Wallace-Benjamin graduated from Wellesley College with a BA in psychology and received her Ph.D. from the Heller School for Social Policy and Management at Brandeis University.

+Wallace-Benjamin was CEO of the Urban League of Eastern Massachusetts (ULEM) until 2000.
+While there she worked on expanding employment training opportunities for the people.
+The ULEM created an award in her name to honor her legacy, and it is presented to a nonprofit leader who exemplifies exceptional leadership and compassionate approach to serving the community.

 Prior to joining The Home in 2003, Wallace-Benjamin served as a consultant with Whitehead Mann, a global executive recruiting firm; president and chief executive officer of The Urban League of Eastern Massachusetts for 11 years; director of operations for Boys and Girls Clubs of Boston; deputy director of ABCD Head Start, and a research analyst for Abt Associates.
 She brought to all of her positions a remarkable array of skills that have empowered the organizations to fulfill their missions of service to children and families, prevention, expert clinical care, outcomes, research, and advocacy.

-November 2006 brought an exciting new professional opportunity for Wallace-Benjamin when Governor-Elect Deval Patrick named her his chief of staff.
+In November 2006 Governor-Elect Deval Patrick named Wallace-Benjamin as his chief of staff.
 In this role, she helped the governor to move the administration's policy, legislative and political agenda forward.
-Her previous experience in management and organizational effectiveness in both the non-profit and for-profit sectors prepared her to assume this important responsibility.
+She stepped down from this position in 2007.